Brownian motion: Smoluchowski model

-These orders of magnitude are not exact because they do not take into consideration the velocity of the Brownian particle, U, which depends on the collisions that tend to accelerate and decelerate it.
-The larger U is, the greater will be the collisions that will retard it so that the velocity of a Brownian particle can never increase without limit.
-Could such a process occur, it would be tantamount to a perpetual motion of the second type.
-And since equipartition of energy applies, the kinetic energy of the Brownian particle, $MU^2/2$, will be equal, on the average, to the kinetic energy of the surrounding fluid particle, $mu^2/2$.
+These orders of magnitude do not take into consideration the velocity of the Brownian particle, U, which actively depends on the collisions that tend to accelerate and decelerate it.
+The larger U is, the greater will be the resistive drag of collisions that will retard it, so that the velocity of a Brownian particle can never increase without limit.
+If such an unbounded process could occur, it would be tantamount to a perpetual motion machine of the second kind.
+Since the equipartition of energy applies to this system in thermal equilibrium, the kinetic energy of the Brownian particle, $MU^2/2$, will be equal, on the average, to the kinetic energy of the surrounding fluid particle, $mu^2/2$.